promanenko/gigaspaces-sbp-jekyll/moving-into-production-checklist.markdown

 ## Manual Rebalancing
 Production machines may be restarted every few days, may fail abnormally and then restarted, or new machines may be started and added to the grid.
 To allow even distribution of primary IMDG instances or to simply stretch the running instances across all available machines manually, you may use the [Rebalancing utility](/attachment_files/sbp/Rebalance.zip).
 The utility spreads primary and backup IMDG instances evenly across all the machines running GSCs.
 See full details how to run this utility, within the readme at the [Rebalance.zip](/attachment_files/sbp/Rebalance.zip).

-## How GigaSpaces rebalancing works?
+## How GigaSpaces XAP rebalancing works?
-GigaSpaces runtime environments differentiates between a Container (GSC) or **Grid Node** that is running within a single JVM instance and an **IMDG Node**, also called a logical partition.
+GigaSpaces XAP runtime environments differentiates between a Container (GSC) or **Grid Node** that is running within a single JVM instance and an **IMDG Node**, also called a logical partition.
 A partition has one primary instance and zero or more backup instances.

 A grid node hosts zero or more IMDG nodes, typically both primary and backup instances that belong to different partitions.
 IMDG nodes (or any other deployed PU instance) may relocate between grid nodes at runtime.
-A GigaSpaces IMDG may expand its capacity or shrink its capacity at runtime by adding or removing grid nodes and relocating existing logical partitions to newly started containers.
+A GigaSpaces XAP IMDG may expand its capacity or shrink its capacity at runtime by adding or removing grid nodes and relocating existing logical partitions to newly started containers.

 If the system selects to relocate a primary instance, it will first switch its activity mode into a backup and the existing backup instance of the same logical partition will be switched into a primary mode.
 Once the new backup will be relocated, it will recover its data from the existing primary.
 This how the IMDG expands itself without disruption to the client application.

-GigaSpaces rebalancing allows you to have total control on which logical partition is moving, where it is moving to and whether to move a primary to a backup instance.
+XAP rebalancing allows you to have total control on which logical partition is moving, where it is moving to and whether to move a primary to a backup instance.
 You can increase the capacity or rebalance the IMDG automatically or manually.
 This is a very important capability in production environments.
 Without such control, the system might choose to move partitions into containers that are fully consumed or move too many instances into the same container.
 This will obviously crash the system.

-GigaSpaces can adjust the high-availability SLA dynamically to cope with the current system memory resources.
-This means that if there is not sufficient memory capacity to instantiate all the backup instances, GigaSpaces will relax the SLA in runtime to allow the system to continue and run.
+XAP can adjust the high-availability SLA dynamically to cope with the current system memory resources.
+This means that if there is not sufficient memory capacity to instantiate all the backup instances, XAP will relax the SLA in runtime to allow the system to continue and run.
 Once the system identifies that there are enough resources to accommodate all the backups, it will start the missing backups automatically.

 The number of logical partitions is determined at deploy time, but the amount of hosting containers may be modified in runtime by adding or removing containers, automatically (based on SLA) or manually.
-When the ESM is used to deploy the IMDG, GigaSpaces calculates the number of logical partitions during the deploy time based on the IMDG SLA.
-When the ESM is not being used to deploy the IMDG, GigaSpaces does not provide a default value for the number of logical partitions, so you should provide such.
+When the ESM is used to deploy the IMDG, XAP calculates the number of logical partitions during the deploy time based on the IMDG SLA.
+When the ESM is not being used to deploy the IMDG, XAP does not provide a default value for the number of logical partitions, so you should provide such.
 You can pick any number that you may find relevant for your system.
 Usually, it will be a number that will match the amount of initial containers you have multiply with a scaling factor - a number that determines how much the IMDG might need to expand its capacity without any downtime.
 This allows the IMDG to scale while the client application is running.

 {% endcomment %}

+# Failure Handling Strategy

+When deploying your XAP based system in production you should consider the following failure scenarios.
+These should address, GSC , Machine/VM and a complete Data-Center failure:

+1. **Single GSC Failure** - This is the simplest case - good for small deployment that are not mission critical and does not require continuous high-availability to survive multiple failures.
+You may consider running an extra empty GSC on each VM to accommodate a GSC failure.
+This assumes you are using static PU deployment.
+2. **Multiple GSCs Failures** - In this case you should deploy using the Elastic PU.
+This will start GSCs as needed on available VM/Machines to survive multiple failures and support dynamic scaling.
+3. **Complete VM/ Machine Failure** - Elastic PU deployment should be used together with XAP init.d setup.
+This will start the GigaSpaces XAP agent once the VM/Machine is restarted.
+Cloudify can be used to complete orchestration of the XAP installation and configuration.
+5. **Complete Data-Center Failure** - Elastic PU together with XAP init.d setup should be used; Data replication over the WAN using the WAN Gateway should be used.
+Cloudify can be used to complete orchestration of the XAP installation and configuration.

 # Storage Type - Controlling Serialization